sdonohoo/forecasting/internal_docs/code_submission_guide.md

    ```
    where RANDOM_SEED is an integer between 1 and 5.
 Evaluate the performance of each run with `evaluate.py` and compute the median.

 8. Include other scripts that are necessary for reproducing the submitted benchmark results.
 For example, you should include a Dockerfile containing all dependencies for running your benchmark submission.
 The Dockerfile can point to a `.txt` file which contains a list of necessary packages.
-If you use Batch AI, please include a JSON file `job.json` to describe the Bath AI job.
+If you use Batch AI, please include a JSON file `job.json` that describes the Bath AI job.

 9. Create a Docker image and push it to the ACR
    To create your Docker image, for example you can go to `/benchmarks/submission1/` folder and run the following command